josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251120_prevent_the_catfishing.md

 that's how i can tell.

-whoch also means your white supremacy is a choice, at this point.
+which also means your white supremacy is a choice, at this point.

+---

+beautiful; last two uploads are an attempt to show the (stopped from uploading) pattern of "let it go, dont talk about what youre going through", "someone's hiding a child from you" content cluster.

+it's interrupting st mortiz; kindly fuck off.